Whitetip Reef Shark Encounters on the Great Barrier Reef: A Fascinating Encounter

 whitetip reef shark

-Their slender, streamlined body allows them to move quickly and gracefully through the water.
+Their slender, streamlined body lets them move quickly and gracefully through the water.
 They typically grow to between 4 and 6 feet in length and weigh around 40 to 60 pounds.
 They have a pointed snout, five to seven-gill slits on each side of their head, and large, powerful jaws filled with sharp teeth.
 The distinctive white tips on their dorsal and caudal fins make them easily recognisable.

 Diet and Feeding Behaviour